fraawlen/cassette/README.md

 core.font_size = VALUE
 ```

 Replace `FONT_NAME` and `VALUE` with your preferred font name and size.
 The font name follows the FontConfig naming convention.
-After that, if the rendered text still looks wrong, check out the other font configuration parameters `core.font_*` in the sample configuration file and add them to your current configuration to further tweak font rendering.
+After that, if the rendered text still looks wrong, check out the other font configuration parameters `core.font_*` in the [sample configuration file](dg.conf) and add them to your current configuration to further tweak font rendering.
+A few themes are also provided in the `theme` directory.
+To install them, simply copy paste their contents into your working configuration file.

 Minimal Example
 ---------------